 The Hooting Season: Enjoying Great Horned Owls

-In this season of cold, snow and holiday music, the North American bird breeding and nesting season seems months away.
+In the winter season of cold, snow and holiday music, the North American bird breeding and nesting season seems months away.
+It’s not until the trees begin to bud and flowers bloom that the birdsong fills the air.

 And that’s true.
 But not for great horned owls.

-Now is the time to enjoy the great horned owl breeding season – a time when these charismatic birds are much easier to see and hear.
+Winter is the time to enjoy the great horned owl breeding season–a time when these charismatic birds are much easier to see and hear.

 It’s the hooting season.